Alfresco/alfresco-ng2-components/docs/tutorials/using-components.md

 }
 ```

-Save the files, go to the [login component,](../core/components/login.component.md) enter a valid username and password and you should now see an alert.
+Save the files, go to the [login component,](../core/components/login.component.md) enter a valid username and password, and you should now see an alert.
 Looking in the console in the browser, you'll see the event data.
 Here we get all the details for the form.

 ## Content Projection / HTMl Extensions

 The last way a component can be configured or extended is through an approach called Content Projection.
-This allows components to put placeholders in their template, allowing developers to "project" their own code or components into pre-defined locations within the component.
+This allows components to put placeholders in their template, allowing developers to "project" their code or components into pre-defined locations within the component.

 In normal HTML, elements can be nested, for example: